Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Lexical Mediation: Why Emotionally Framed Control Works in LLMs

-Why does the VA subspace, derived from emotion labels, exert controllable effects on seemingly unrelated behaviors such as refusal and sycophancy?
-We hypothesize that common refusal markers (e.g., ``can't,'' ``I,'' ``no'') and compliance markers (e.g., ``Here,'' ``Yes'') occupy distinct regions in VA space, so steering along VA dimensions changes the relative likelihood of emitting these tokens, which in turn modulates downstream behavior.
+Why does the VA subspace, derived from emotion labels, exert control over seemingly unrelated behaviors such as refusal and sycophancy?
+We propose that common refusal markers (e.g., ``can't,'' ``I,'' ``no'') and compliance markers (e.g., ``Here,'' ``Yes'') occupy distinct regions in VA space, so steering along VA dimensions shifts the relative likelihood of emitting these tokens, which in turn modulates downstream behavior.
 We refer to this account as \emph{lexical mediation}.
+In the following, we provide multi-level evidence for this account and show how it extends to explain why prior controls such as emotional prompting and emotion vector steering produce behavioral effects.